Jcroxford/voting-app/README.md

 * figure out how to use debug npm module
 * public and views folders are not currently in use.
 Remove if we end up never needing them
 * learn about how to implement session storage and use it in this app as a means to keep track of polls that a user has voted on.
+* update routes to follow a more traditional rest api design? (if done, update tests, routes, & docs with the new routes)
+* add helment.js to app to secure all the things
+* refactor routes/index and models/Users so that Users model contains more of the logic?

 ## Limitations/implementations to Consider
 * user should only be able to vote on a poll once(check and store ip address?) (look into session storage to accomplish this probably) [disussion](https://forum.freecodecamp.org/t/voting-app-preventing-non-logged-in-users-from-voting-twice/35489/2)